louisekeinstrom/louisekeinstrom/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a recently graduated Front End Developer looking for new experiences and challenges.
+I'm a Front End Developer looking for new experiences and challenges.

 ## I have (among other) knowledge in:
 - JavaScript